 1101.
 [GEOL 1103 Physical Geology Laboratory (1).
+Prerequisite: GEOL 1303 (may be taken concurrently).
 Laboratory study of rocks, minerals, and geologic mapping.
-Partially fulfills core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 1303.
 [GEOL 1303] Physical Geology (3).
 Introduction to earth structure and composition, minerals and rocks, surface processes, orogeny, and the principle of plate tectonics.
-Partially fulfills core Natural Sciences requirement.
+Partially fulfills core Life and Physical Sciences requirement.

 3301.
 Geomorphology (3).
-Prerequisites: GEOL 1303 and 1101 or GEOG 1401.
+Prerequisites: GEOL 1303 and 110 or GEOL 3324 or GEOG 1401.
 Introductory course regarding the landforms and surface processes of the earth and other solar system bodies.

 3323.
 Environmental Geology (3).
-Prerequisite: GEOL 1303.
+Prerequisite: GEOL 1303 or 3324.
 Study of geological processes that affect human activities, emphasizing natural hazards, water resources, waste disposal, energy, mineral resources, and land use and planning.
 Fulfills core Technology and Applied Science requirement.

 3328.
 Geology of Energy Resources (3).
 Prerequisite: GEOL 1303.
 Origin, distribution, and exploitation of geological resources of energy, with emphasis on hydrocarbons, coal, and nuclear energy.